andrewtavis/slides/oss_participation/slides.md

 - If someone is already assigned, you can ask to collaborate with them

-- Check the rituals of the community and if it's ok for you to join (regular calls)
+- Check the rituals of the community and if it's ok for you to join (regular calls or meetups)

 <div id="progress" class="w-8/11"/>